Maintaining COPD Control During the Winter Months

 Cold air can be drying and irritating and can stimulate COPD symptoms, such as:

-Breathing in frigid air can actually cause your airways to spasm -- this is called bronchospasm.
-And that can lead to extreme shortness of breath.
+Breathing in frigid air can actually cause your airways to spasm.
+This is called bronchospasm.
+This can lead to extreme shortness of breath.
 I have asthma and have often experienced that.
 It's no different for people who have COPD.
 But it can be scary!

 So, what can you do?
 Well, first of all being prepared by having your rescue inhaler close by, if you use one, can be helpful.
 As soon as you start to have symptoms by breathing in cold air, a couple puffs on your rescue inhaler can relax your airways and relieve your symptoms.